frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 Sometimes the same thing happens in the supernatural order.
 Contradictions, challenges, heartbreaks, apparent tragedies, pain, difficulty, sickness---these are some of the means that Our Lord uses to prune us.

-But we can always be grateful to him for those prunings, for those crosses, because they\'re always a sign of future fruit, a sign of divine predilection.
+But we can always be grateful to Him for those prunings, for those crosses, because they\'re always a sign of future fruit, a sign of divine predilection.

 The saints knew how to thank God for the crosses that He sent them because it was all a sign of that future fruitfulness.